-As retirement draws nearer, however, important to expand your focus beyond accumulating assets, to start planning how you will generate annual income from those assets.
+As retirement draws nearer, however, it is important to expand your focus beyond accumulating assets, to start planning how you will generate annual income from those assets.
 Let’s take a look at three important planning considerations for an effective retirement income strategy.

 What are the Three A’s?

 It can be helpful to think about planning for your income needs in retirement as three distinct phases—early retirement, mid-retirement, and late retirement.
 Early on, your good health and newfound freedom will probably require considerably more income to support frequent travel, entertainment, and active hobbies.
 Over time your annual income needs will tend to slowly diminish—as your amount of travel decreases and you stay closer to home.
 But in the latter stages of retirement, your income needs will often begin to rise again as out-of-pocket medical expenses begin to mount.

 1. Anticipate the Future